adamgedney/collo/README.md

 # Collo | An npm package for managing collection functions
 (Pronounced Call-O)!
-Super lightweight package for dealing with in memory collections.
+Super lightweight (No dependencies) package for dealing with in memory collections.
 It's like Mongoose and Lodash in one.
 It's like Collections Lodash [Col Lo].
 It's great for manipulation collections stored in a Redux store.